thekyria/pb_tutorial_py/README.md

 Attach to the two containers from different prompts on the host.
 Check the IP addresses with `ip a`.
 On one of the two start `tcpdump` and on the other ping the first  with `ping <ip-address>`.

-For the above to work, make sure `ping` and `tcpdump` are installed on the image that you use.
+For the above to work, make sure `ping` and `tcpdump` are installed on the image(s) that you use.

 A similar walkthrough can be found under: https://docs.docker.com/network/network-tutorial-standalone/

 ## Ping from the host to a container

-In Windows there is not `docker0` bridge interface and therefore linux containers cannot be pinged.
+In Windows there is not a `docker0` bridge interface and therefore linux containers cannot be pinged.
 See also: https://docs.docker.com/desktop/windows/networking/